decanTyme/chartjs-plugin-tailwindcss-colors/README.md

 > **NOTE**: Since this plugin is still on its initial release, there might be other overlooked color options left to be parsed.
 As such, feedback is highly encouraged!

+## Why did I even make this?

+I absolutely _love_ how fast I can prototype things with TailwindCSS.
+However, keeping my Chart.js component's colors consistent with my TailwindCSS config has been pretty much a hassle, to say the least.
+While you can just use TailwindCSS's `resolveConfig` [helper function](https://tailwindcss.com/docs/configuration#referencing-in-java-script), it is far more intuitive and convenient to just use TailwindCSS classes directly rather than something like `fullConfig.theme.colors.red[500]`.
+What's more, it doesn't even handle opacity, which is something I use all the time.

+That's why this plugin was made in order to seamlessly blend Chart.js's color options with my TailwindCSS workflow.
+Now I'm sharing this with all of you!

 ## Contributing

 For making feature requests and other related information, please refer to the [contributing guidelines](CONTRIBUTING.md).